openearth/datocms-plugin-wfs/README.md

-# Layer keywords plugin based on WFS properties
+# Web Feature Service Plugin

 [Retrieves the properties of each Web Feature service.]